 What are you doing to reduce your electric bill this summer?
-Check out these Energy Saving tips to reduce electric bills, and implement what will work for you.
+Check out energy broker software and these Energy Saving tips to reduce electric bills, and implement what will work for you.
 I bet you’ll see a difference in your next bill. 🙂

-As soon as Spring started, my husband started putting the AC on, but the funniest thing happened in April and May, we got COLD FRONTS!
-YAY!
-That helped keep our bill down!
-I’m praying that we don’t get too hot this Summer so we can keep our bill down, however this is Louisiana and it’s humid and well, the AC is on right now, set to 78 degrees and it’s comfy in my home. 🙂 Today’s temperature is 84 degrees, so 6 degree difference.
-However about an hour before we go to bed, my husband puts the AC on to 70 degrees.
+As soon as the temperatures get above 75 degrees, my husband starts putting the AC on, that means my bill starts to go up, however the past 2 months (April and May) our bill has only been $75 and we’ve had the AC on and nope I’m not on any leveling program, so YAY for the low bills!
+I’m praying that with as hot as it will be this Summer we don’t have a huge bill.
+However this is Louisiana and it’s humid and well, the AC is on and set to 78 degrees right now, and it’s comfy in my home. 🙂 Today’s temperature is 89 degrees, and it feels like 102 degrees!
+About an hour before we go to bed, my husband puts the AC on to 70 degrees.
 My husband can’t sleep unless it’s freezing cold.
 LOL

 I’ve posted what my husband and I do in red so it’s easier to follow.

 Use ceiling fans to help circulate air throughout the house

 If you do not have ceiling fans, you should purchase one for each room!
 Ceiling fans keep your rooms cool without the Air Conditioner being on.
 A ceiling fan should run clockwise during the summer, and counter-clockwise during the winter.
 In the morning, I don’t have anything on, it’s nice and cool from the night time cool down.
 I put the Ceiling fan on at 76 degrees around 11 am, 30 minutes before hubby comes home for lunch and depending on the outside heat I may leave it on set at 78 to keep the house cool.
 We put our Air Conditioner at 75 in the evening and the ceiling fan on.
 It gets very comfortable.